 Technology in Zurich who will talk about "The leaf microbiota: disassembling and rebuilding to explore plant microbe interactions."
 Importantly, it is not necessary to register for the scientific part of the meeting in order to attend the AMOM.
 All CPS members will receive an email from Membership Secretary, Vikram Bisht, with the AMOM agenda and a Zoom link.
 Please plan to attend to get an update on the many CPS activities, and take the opportunity to suggest and vote on new members for the Executive Board and various Stranding and Subject Matter Committees.
 Also, the Board asks for members' support for several significant Bylaw changes approved throughout the year.
+Please see a list of these changes make it easier to keep the content up-to-date and accurate.
+It is my impression that updates are needed on a daily or weekly basis at certain times a year;

-Please see a list of these changes particularly when the website is the portal for meetings, which enable us to pay registration fees, submit abstracts and look at the program.
+particularly when the website is the portal for meetings, which enable us to pay registration fees, submit abstracts and look at the program.
 Other important functions are membership renewal, and announcements of virtual workshops and graduate student seminars.
-The content is growing with each additional CPS Newsletter, new committees with their terms of reference, updates to the strategic plan and operational manual etc. On several occasions the Board members have needed advice on technical features of the website and various social media platforms.
+The content is growing with each additional CPS Newsletter, new committees with their terms of reference, updates to the strategic plan and operational manual etc. On several occasions the Board members have needed advice on technical features. of the website and various social media platforms.
 Taken together, we believe it is time the Website Editor joins the Executive Board.
 If the CPS membership approve both the EIC and Website Editor positions, there will be a total of 11 Board members, which leaves room to add one more position at a later date.